 NDCS Healthy Minds Training Programme - Teachers of the Deaf have attended specialist training in order to deliver this programme which has been devised by the NDCS to enable small groups of deaf young people to explore ways of building and maintaining good emotional health and well being.

-Film Club - The HIRB shows a sub-titled film once every half term.
+Film Club - The HIRB periodically shows a sub-titled film after school.
 The films are chosen by the students and the process of choosing and watching the film promotes discussion with and amongst deaf students.

 Shape Coding - Staff within the HIRB work closely with the specialist Speech and Language Therapist to use this visual representation of language to support students in developing the correct formation of both verbal and written sentences.